Queen Victoria: 12 Revealing Quotes From the Iconic British Monarch

 The fact that a whole era is named after her speaks to the influence she had during her reign.
-So to celebrate her birthday, here are 12 insightful quotes taken from her letters and journals that reveal much of the personal side of Queen Victoria, this most magnificent of monarchs.
+As we approach the Victoria Day long weekend in Canada, here are 12 insightful quotes taken from her letters and journals that reveal much of the personal side of Queen Victoria, this most magnificent of monarchs.

 The Royal We

 “We are not interested in the possibilities of defeat.
 They do not exist.”

 “Since it has pleased Providence to place me in this station, I shall do my utmost to fulfil my duty towards my country; I am very young and perhaps in many, though not in all things, inexperienced, but I am sure that very few have more real good will and more real desire to do what is fit and right than I have.”

 The Queen decrees